ShawnDong98/ShawnDong98.github.io/_posts/2021-03-20-【Research & Writing】中英文写作语料库.md

 > First, X, which is X. For example, X. In this case, X. Further, X. Our first main idea is X,  our proposed X.

+> Second, we believe that X .
+Recent architectures have demonstrated that X. However, X. To alleviate this shortcoming, our second main idea is X. An important aspect of this work is that X.

 # Related Works